nichtich/wikidata-taxonomy/README.md

 * **id** of the item.
 Items on the same level are sorted by their id.

 * **label** of the item.
 Language can be selected with option `--language`.
-  The character `,` in labels is replaces by a whitespace.
+  The label in csv format is quoted.

 * **sites**: number of connected sites (Wikipedia and related project editions).
   Larger numbers may indicate more established concepts.